 - Man dies from cancer and put his affairs in order as Fred did, to enable his widow to use the sperm. - Man dies from cancer, after being told that it was terminal.
-His widow leaves it too late to retrieve the sperm (example discussed below). - Man dies unexpectedly stroke, blunt force injury (fell over skateboarding without a helmet), accidental drug overdose while partying. - Man suicides. - Woman dies of cancer after having had her eggs retrieved and wanting to make those eggs available for her brother for his surrogacy journey.
-The woman did not in time execute documents to allow the use of the eggs, meaning that they were therefore not able to be used and would need to be discarded.
+His widow leaves it too late to retrieve the sperm (example discussed below). - Man dies unexpectedly stroke, blunt force injury (fell over skateboarding without a helmet), surfboard accident, electrocuted at work, accidental drug overdose while partying. - Man suicides. - Woman dies of cancer after having had her eggs retrieved and wanting to make those eggs available for her brother for his surrogacy journey.
+The woman did not execute documents in time to allow the use of the eggs, meaning that they were therefore not able to be used and would need to be discarded.